Do you love gardening? Then consider helping us out at the Auzins Community Wildflower Garden.

 - This is an outdoor event so please bring whatever you need to be comfortable, such as sunscreen, bug spray, and good shoes.
 As well, be sure to bring your lunch/snacks, and water.

-- We can provide gardening gloves, knee pads, and tools, but we encourage you to bring your own if you can to reduce sharing of equipment.
+- We can provide gardening gloves, knee pads, and tools if needed, but during this time we are requesting you bring your own if possible, in order to reduce sharing of equipment.

-- There are lots of flowers, birds, and wildlife to see, so bring your binoculars, camera, and field guides.
+- Hawk Cliff is a great place to see flowers, birds, and wildlife, so bring your binoculars, camera, and field guides.

 Please note: this event is weather dependent.
-In the case of any changes or cancellation, we will send out an email to everyone who is registered the day before the event.
+In the case of cancellations, we will send out an email to everyone who is registered the day before the event.

 Butterfly photos (top) by Rebecca Launchbury.
-Butterflyweed photo (left) by Anita Caveney
+Butterflyweed photo (right) by Anita Caveney.

 4437 Hawk Cliff Rd